-My daughter is always boooooorrrrrreeeeeddddd during the summer months.
-We sat down the other day and came up with a list of 25 boredom buster ideas for teens that would help keep her entertained.
-Going for a walk or cleaning the house aren’t really the boredom buster ideas she likes to hear form me.
-Thankfully, we have come up with a list of fun ideas for teens.
+Emma and I sat down the other day and came up with a list of 25 boredom buster ideas for teens that would help keep her entertained.
+Going for a walk or cleaning the house aren’t really the boredom buster ideas she likes to hear from me.

 1. Go to a concert.
 Many cities have concerts in the city park or festivals with concerts.
 If you live in an university town there are, most likely, concerts there.
 In some cases, students can receive discounted tickets so be sure to look for those options.